Penicillin: The World's First Wonder Drug?

 Unfortunately, past authorities have tended to ignore the effects of antibiotics on the environment.
 Antibiotics have been added to livestock feed to promote growth and counteract unsanitary living conditions since 1946.

-In fact, approximately 80% of all antibiotics used in the U.S. in 2009 were fed to farm animals.
-Luckily, the FDA is taking steps to regulate this practice and by December 2016 use of antimicrobials in food-producing animals must be under the guidance of a veterinarian.
+In 2009, approximately 80% of all antibiotics used in the U.S. were fed to farm animals.
+But in 2017, the FDA banned the use of antibiotics to make animals grow quicker.
+Regulation now means that antimicrobials can only be given to food-producing animals under the guidance of a veterinarian.

 More Care Needed In The Way We Dispose Of Antibiotics